-Basically, what we've seen, was it Darcy Did you say see?
-Yes, yeah.
 So Darcy, what we're saying is, you can have a discussion, of course, you can have a discussion about what you've found and what your thinking is.
-And you've obviously talking about the risks.
-But what you can't do is try and coerce someone.
-So you've got to be very open to questions to make sure you've explained in a way that they understand so that they do feel they are involved in that process.
-So of course, it doesn't mean you can't, you can't give advice and propose what you want to do.
-But it is the manner in which we do it.
-And often as a clinician, we speak very much in clinical terms I've ever had, we try not to.
-So what we're saying is that shared decision making, there has to be that level of understanding.
+And you're obviously talking about the risks, but what you can't do is try and coerce someone.
+So you've got to be very open to questions, to make sure you've explained in a way that they understand, so that they do feel they are involved in that process.
+So of course, it doesn't mean you can't give advice and propose what you want to do but it is the manner in which we do it.
+And often, as a clinician, we speak very much in clinical terms however hard we try not to.
+So what we're saying is, about shared decision making, there has to be that level of understanding.
 And you have to check that someone is understanding.
 So it's going back through that bit.
-I hope that goes up on Steven, thank you.
-Someone has also asked if you whether it's okay.
-If you tell people that they can be heard through the curtain, is that acceptable?
-It doesn't overcome my issue that they won't say certain things, but potentially if they know that, but is it okay, as long as they know, they can be heard through the curtain?
+I hope that answers that one, Steven.

+Thank you.
+Someone has also asked whether it's okay, if you tell people that they can be heard through the curtain, is that acceptable?
+It doesn't overcome my issue that they won't say certain things, potentially if they know that, but is it okay, as long as they know, they can be heard through the curtain?

-I see your standards are clearly saying that they shouldn't be able to be heard that you're respecting their privacy and their dignity.
-And I think you would have to argue how are we respecting their privacy if you're allowing the conversation to be heard, you don't know if the person in the next cubicle knows that person?
-So not only the all the things that we've talked about Steven about, you know, if they if they think you brainstorming with a colleague, does that make them think does this person not know what they're doing?
-Also, the fact that if you hear him from the reception doesn't mean someone won't speak.
-It's also you don't know who that person is at the other side of that curtain.
-And you don't know if they know of them, or if you're starting to ask a history and they think, oh, that sounds like my mom's friend. so and so.
-So I think you know, it's a no, no, here's what I would say, I would not be comfortable.
-If someone said to me, Oh, I don't mind.
+The standards are clearly saying that they shouldn't be able to be heard, that you're respecting their privacy and their dignity.
+And I think you would have to argue how you are respecting their privacy, if you're allowing the conversation to be heard, you don't know if the person in the next cubicle knows that person.
+So not only all the things that we've talked about, Steven about, you know, if they think you're brainstorming with a colleague, does that make them think, does this person not know what they're doing?
+Also, the fact that if you hear him from the reception, does it mean someone won't speak.
+It's also, you don't know who that person is at the other side of that curtain.
+And you don't know if they know of them, or if you're starting to ask their history and they think, oh, that sounds like my mom's friend so and so.
+So I think you know, it's a no, no, is what I would say, I would not be comfortable even if someone said to me, oh, I don't mind.
 I'm sorry.

-I personally curious thing though, Sandra.
-The curious thing though sounds because we all know if you go into hospital, your consultant makes his ward rounds, he pulls the curtain rounds, then asked you the most personal questions about what you're doing in there.
-You have no choice, but we have no choice but to answer but if you want care, you've got to answer the question.
+A curious thing though, Sandra, because we all know if you go into hospital, your consultant makes his ward rounds, he pulls the curtain round, then asks you the most personal questions about what you're doing in there.
+And you have no choice but, we have a choice but to answer, but if you want care, you've got to answer the question.

 Completely agree.
 I don't agree with it at all.
 But I completely agree that's what happens.
-But personally, if it was me treating in a Minute Clinic space, and we'll be dealing to the privacy and dignity of that individual.
+But personally, if it was me treating in a mini clinic space, I would be adhering to the privacy and dignity of that individual.